FOliwa/My-Bash/system_hardener/README.md

 You should have a Linux server or virtual machine available for testing and hardening with sudo or root access on the system to make necessary changes.

  # Objective
- - [ ] Disabling unnecessary services and daemons.
+ - [x] Disabling unnecessary services and daemons.
- - [ ] Enforcing password policies (e.g., strong password requirements).
+ - [x] Enforcing password policies (e.g., strong password requirements).
- - [ ] Configuring firewall rules to limit incoming and outgoing traffic.
+ - [x] Configuring firewall rules to limit incoming and outgoing traffic.
- - [ ] Checking for and installing security updates.
+ - [x] Checking for and installing security updates.
- - [ ] Review and disable any unused or unnecessary user accounts.
+ - [x] Review and disable any unused or unnecessary user accounts. (disabling have to by done manually)
- - [ ] SSH Hardening
+ - [x] SSH Hardening
-    - [ ] Disabling root login via SSH.
+    - [x] Disabling root login via SSH.
-    - [ ] Using key-based authentication instead of password authentication.
+    - [x] Using key-based authentication instead of password authentication.
     - [ ] Limiting SSH access to specific IP addresses or ranges.
 - [ ] Set up log monitoring and log rotation to prevent log files from consuming too much disk space.